What is AI Psychosis?

 Dr. Keith Sakata's Patients (UCSF, 2025)

 Psychiatrist Keith Sakata at the University of California, San Francisco reported treating 12 patients exhibiting psychosis-like symptoms directly linked to extended chatbot use.
+These patients averaged 5-8 hours of daily AI interaction before symptom onset.

 Key observations:

-- Primarily young adults with underlying vulnerabilities
+- Primarily young adults (ages 18-32) with underlying vulnerabilities

 - Isolation and AI overreliance worsened symptoms